CareWell Health Now Offering State-of-the-Art and Highly Effective Nasal Spray Treatment for Depression

 Because SPRAVATO is a psychedelic treatment medication, it must be taken in a medically supervised setting at CareWell Health.
 Iasiello said the CareWell Health program is a certified Risk Evaluation and Mitigation Strategy (REMS) site, and the treatment team is specially trained to monitor the use of SPRAVATO.

-For more information about CareWell Health and to inquire about SPRAVATO treatments, visit carewellhealth.org.
+For more information about CareWell Health and to inquire about SPRAVATO treatments, visit https://carewellhealth.org.

 About CareWell Health Medical Center